Find out what to do on the Sunshine Coast this spring.

 With warmer days on the horizon, spring is your chance to catch an early sunrise on top of Mount Coolum.
 Climb through the dawn and watch the early golden light spill over the Pacific Ocean, before cooling off with a refreshing dip at Coolum Beach.
 If you’ve got a dog, the Mount Coolum Boardwalk is an easy alternative to a summit hike and brings plenty of native flora and unique views to the party.

-In the Kawana region, get the heart rate pumping with a power walk along the scenic 'Loop the Lake’ circuit, which weaves its way around Currimundi Lake.
+In the Kawana region, get your heart rate pumping with a power walk along the scenic 'Loop the Lake’ circuit, which weaves its way around Currimundi Lake.
 Follow up with a swim in the glassy water or hop on a stand-up paddleboard for the next part of your workout.
 Further north at Double Island, you’ll want to tackle the scenic 2.2km return Lighthouse Walk, which offers panoramic views of K’gari, Rainbow Beach, and Noosa.
 You’ll also be in the prime position to catch sight of frolicking dolphins and whales out to sea.
+Ready to hop in a kayak?
+Check out the offerings from Epic Ocean Adventures.

 Enjoy a farm stay

 Animal lovers, this one’s for you!
 Embrace the charm of our luxurious farm stays that’ll bring plenty of cute goodness to your spring-time holiday.
-Stroll through the abundant veggie patch and feed the goats at Seven Peaks Farm Stay in Beerwah, set against the backdrop of our stunning Glass House Mountains, or get amongst the action of a real working farm at Wittacork Dairy Cottages.
-Alternatively, embrace a date-night escape at the secluded Mayan Luxe Villas in the Noosa Hinterland.
+Stroll through the abundant veggie patch and feed the goats at Seven Peaks Farm Stay in Beerwah, set against the backdrop of our stunning Glass House Mountains, cool off in the magnesium plunge pools at Sixty6 Acres, or embrace a date-night escape at the secluded Mayan Luxe Villas in the Noosa Hinterland.
+Looking for a super tranquil spot to unwind?
+The peaceful surroundings of Whispering Valley Cottage Retreat in Maleny will have you unwinding in no time.

 Head to the markets

-Longer days mean more time for inspiration when it comes to sourcing fresh local ingredients for your next meal.
-We’re home to more than16 markets, which offer everything from moreish international street food to hand-crafted treasures.
-Makeover your spring wardrobe at the Sunshine Coast Collective Markets, check out the feathery friends on offer at the Perma Poultry Markets in Beerburrum, or enjoy the live music and eclectic mix of stalls at the Eumundi Markets.
+Longer days mean more time for inspiration when it comes to sourcing fresh ingredients for your next meal.
+We’re home to dozens of local markets, which offer everything from moreish international street food to hand-crafted treasures.
+Makeover your spring wardrobe at the Sunshine Coast Collective Markets, kick off your Friday night with a bang at the Marcoola Twilight Market, or enjoy the live music and eclectic mix of stalls at the Eumundi Markets.
 Shopping never looked (or felt) so good!

 Outdoor family fun